5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 </details>

 ### About included ACPI Tables
 My EFI Folder contains additional ACPI Tables besides the usual, which you won't find in the OpenCore Install Guide.
-Some of them are board-specific, some of them are modified versions of the regular tables, some are just cosmetic.
+Some of them are board-specific, some of them are modified versions of the regular tables, some are just cosmetic (and therefore disabled by default).

 Here's what the extra tables do:

-- **DMAR**: DMAR replacement table without Reserved Memory Regions so the I225-V LAN Card works in macOS Big Sur and Monterey.
+- **DMAR** (optional): DMAR replacement table without Reserved Memory Regions.
+Useful in cases where 3rd party Wifi/BT cards won't work when the Intel I225-V controller is enabled (macOS Big Sur and newer).
 - **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
 - **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
 Since the USB ports are mapped via ACPI they will work in *any* macOS.
-See the "Additional Files" folder for a detailed list of available and mapped ports.
+See the "Additional Files" folder for a detailed list of mapped ports.
 - **SSDT-DMAC** (optional): Adds a fake [Direct Memory Access Controller](https://electronicsdesk.com/dma-controller.html) to the device tree of I/O Registry.
 Disablked By default, since it's cosmetic.
 - **SDT-FWHD** (optional): Adds fake Firmware Hub Device (FWHD) to I/O Registry.
 Used by almost every intel-based Mac.
 Disabled by default since it's cosmetic.
 - **SSDT-PMC** (optional): Adds fake Apple-exclusive `PCMR` Device to ACPI.
 Required for 300-series mainboards but optional on 400-series and newer.
 Disabled.